Who do I call to report something that is not an emergency?

 Do you provide finger printing services?

 We currently do provide fingerprinting by appointment only.
-Masks will be required as well as a valid photo ID.
+A mask and photo id will be required.
 Printing is free for residents of Gibsonville.
 There is a $10 fee for those who reside outside of town.
 Should it be more convenient, both the Alamance and Guilford County Sheriff Departments provide fingerprinting.

 How do I obtain a handgun permit or concealed carry permit?